More

 how to block specific websites on ipad

-N.B.– The following error message will prompt if any URL apart from the Whitelisted URL is entered on the browser to be accessed.
+N.B.– The following error message will be prompted if any URL other than the Whitelisted URL is entered in the browser to be accessed.

 blocking websites on ipad